tomakazoo/kafka-event-driven-architecture/README.md

 ## 🚀 Running Examples

-Each example includes both Python and C# implementations.
+Each example includes C# implementations.
+Python examples may be added in the future.
 For detailed step-by-step instructions, see [examples/01-fundamentals/HOW-TO-RUN.md](examples/01-fundamentals/HOW-TO-RUN.md).

 ### Quick Start